andrewc4662/about-me/README.md

 School: High school of Telecommunications of Arts and Technology.
 [Hstat](https://www.hstat.org/)
 ---
+Bio: I am a freshman at Hstat and I was born in Brooklyn, New York.
+My birthday is March 10th 2005.
+---
 **Pets**:
 1. A Goldfish
 2. Canary/parakeet mixed bird
-3. Beta fish
+3. Beta fishg
----
-Bio: I am a freshman at Hstat and I was born in Brooklyn, New York.
-My birthday is March 10th 2005.
 ---
 Schedule:
           * 8:00 Am Wake up/wash teeth and face